Skip to main content

 • Only care about final outcomes?
 Select just build.approved and build.rejected.

 • Want full pipeline visibility?
-Keep all events enabled.
+Tick all seven events.

 • Monitoring distribution?
 Select build.distributing and build.approved.